Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/docs/Apis/ServiceRequestExternalControllerApi.md

 GET service request list

     Returns a list of all service requests in IoT Platform.
 Additional query parameter allow to filter that list.
-Parameter assigned&#x3D;false returns all service requests which are not assigned to external object.
-Parameter assigned&#x3D;true returns all assigned service requests.
+Parameter assigned&#x3D;false returns all service requests which are not yet synchronized to external system.
+Parameter assigned&#x3D;true returns all synchronized service requests.

 ### Parameters